lorecatta/ZikaModel/README.md

 `ZikaModel` is an R package for running the Zika transmission model developed at Imperial College London using R odin.

-The transmission model is a metapopulation model which includes the dynamics of the *Aedes* mosquito vector and the age-stratified human host populations.
-The model which has a stochastic and a deterministic version, simulates also the impact of seasonality and control strategies, such as the release of Wolbachia-infected mosquitoes and child vaccinationon, on virus dynamics .
+The transmission model is a metapopulation model which includes the dynamics of the *Aedes aegypti* mosquito vector and the age-stratified human host populations.
+The model which has a stochastic and a deterministic version, simulates also the effect of seasonality and the impact of control strategies, such as the release of Wolbachia-infected mosquitoes and child vaccinationon.

-For details of the original transmission model please see the [Ferguson et al. 2016 paper](https://science.sciencemag.org/content/353/6297/353) which is the article where the model is published.
+For details of the original transmission model please see the original [article](https://science.sciencemag.org/content/353/6297/353) where the model is published.

 Installation
 ------------